As an organization’s IT leader, we are expected to have full ownership over our technology ecosystem, however…

 - IT creates a few “Materials Profiles.”.
 A Materials Profile covers types of work scenarios in which an employee can work, such as employees working from home or from a remote location or employees working in manufacturing plants or some other combination.
 Ideally, IT defines work profiles that cover most scenarios in which employees work, but of course, there will be some exceptions.

 - A “Materials Profile” comes with suggested equipment.
 Each Materials Profile has a list of equipment that employees in that profile will get to use.
 For example, a phone model, a mobile phone service plan, a type of Personal Computer, potentially a monitor (or two), and other small accessories.
 Each device comes with a pre-defined upgrade timeline.
 For example, PCs will get upgraded in 4 years and phones in 3 years.
-Every country can even create their own list of materials per profile to provide compliance to the country’s rules and regulations (if any).
+Every country can even create its own list of materials per profile to provide compliance to the country’s rules and regulations (if any).

 - HR and business GM assign a “Materials Profile” to job roles.
 HR and the GMs of the business will look at each of the job roles in the organization and assign each a Materials Profile.
 HR and GMs know the job roles and expectations the best, so they are best suited to make these decisions.